 Scottie Pippen Free Throw Line Dunk

-Steve was traded back to the Spurs along with Erick Barkley and a 2003 2nd-round pick in exchange for Charles Smith, Amal McCaskill, and Antonio Daniels the following season.
+Steve was traded back to the Spurs along with Erick Barkley and a 2003 2nd-round pick in exchange for Charles Smith, Amal McCaskill and Antonio Daniels in the following season.
 The 2002-03 season was Steve Kerr's swansong.
 It was the end of the road for his playing career.
-He would however be rewarded with another championship.
-Steve was an assassin in Game 6 of the Western Conference Finals and helped sink the Dallas Mavericks with four three pointersin the second half.
+He would, however, be rewarded with another championship.
+Steve was an assassin in Game 6 of the Western Conference Finals and helped sink the Dallas Mavericks with four three-pointers in the second half.
 They subsequently vanquished the Jason Kidd-led New Jersey Nets and captured the crown.

-Where is He Now?
+Where Is He Now?

 Steve Kerr Clinches the Bull's Fifth Champsionship!

 Dennis is perhaps one of the most notorious teammates Michael has ever been associated with.
 Dennis has a reputation on and off the court.
-While Dennis is best known as a basketball star, he has also tried his hand as an actor, as an author and as a wrestler.He in fact teamed up with Hulk Hogan in a tag team match against Diamond Dallas Page and Karl Malone.
+While he is best known as a basketball star, he has also tried having a career as an actor, an author and as a wrestler.
+In fact, he teamed up with Hulk Hogan in a tag team match against Diamond Dallas Page and Karl Malone.

 During his Chicago Bulls tenure, Rodman was one of the most prolific rebounders in the game.
 He led the league in rebounding average for all three years he was in Chicago.
 He was also a member of the New World Order faction in World Championship Wrestling (WCW) along with Hulk Hogan, Scott Hall and Kevin Nash.
 There was even an instance where Rodman tackled Malone to the ground to promote their upcoming pay-per-view match.

-Dennis has translated his colorful life into books - Bad as I Wanna Be, Dennis the Wild Bull and I Should Be Dead By Now: The Wild Life and Crazy Times of the NBA's Greatest Rebounder of Modern Times are three of his most popular works.
+Dennis has translated his colorful life into books.
+Bad as I Wanna Be, Dennis the Wild Bull and I Should Be Dead By Now: The Wild Life and Crazy Times of the NBA's Greatest Rebounder of Modern Times are three of his most popular works.

-Where is He Now?
+Where Is He Now?

 Dennis was last seen buddying up with North Korean dictator Kim Jong-un.
 Kim is an avid basketball fanatic and was excited to meet the basketball legend.
 Dennis called the younger Kim "a friend for life."
 Dennis was able to leverage his friendship with Kim in order to secure the release of American Kenneth Bae.

 Rodman aims to use sports in order to bridge the gap between the US and North Korea.
-He has been to North Korea several times and has tried to promote a better understanding by the two countries.
+He has been to North Korea several times and has tried to promote a better understanding between the two countries.

-Dennis Rodman and Hulk Hogan versus Karl Malone and Diamond Dallas Page
+Dennis Rodman and Hulk Hogan Versus Karl Malone and Diamond Dallas Page

 Toni was perhaps the greatest European player of his time.
 He was an amazing specimen who stood at nearly seven feet tall and had guard-like skills.
 He could handle the rock, shoot from mid-range and long distance and had excellent passing skills.
 He could basically play all five positions.
-During this time, not many big men in the NBA and overseas were as skilled as Toni.
+During his time, not many big men in the NBA and overseas were as skilled as Toni.
 The Bulls nabbed Kukoc with the 29th pick in the 1990 NBA Draft.
-Though Bulls knew that Toni might not come to the United States right away, he would still be able to develop overseas.
+Though the Bulls knew that Toni might not come to the United States right away, he would still be able to develop overseas.

 Toni would have one and a half productive seasons in Atlanta before being traded to his final team, the Milwaukee Bucks.
-Toni along with a package that included Leon Smith and a 2003 first round selection (T.J.
-Ford) were traded for perennial All-Star Glenn "Big Dog" Robinson.
+Toni, along with a package that included Leon Smith and a 2003 first round selection (T.J.
+Ford), were traded for perennial All-Star Glenn "Big Dog" Robinson.
 While no longer a main player, Toni was a key reserve for Milwaukee for four seasons before retiring at the conclusion of the 2005-2006 season.

-Where is He Now?
+Where Is He Now?

-Toni also is a special consultant to the President and Chief Operating Officer of the Bulls, Michael Reinsdorf.
+Toni is a special consultant to the President and Chief Operating Officer of the Bulls, Michael Reinsdorf.
 Chicago hopes that Toni can help them scout and nurture internal players.
-Toni's connections to European basketball and legendary status would help the Bulls immensely.
+Toni's connections to European basketball and legendary status would also help the Bulls immensely.